owanturist/react-hook-window/packages/use-items-loader/README.md

     containerSize: FEED_CONTAINER_HEIGHT,
     itemSize: FEED_ITEM_HEIGHT,
     // 1.
 Reserve extra items for the loading placeholders.
-    // It might be reasonable to define the value equal to a page size.
+    // It might be reasonable to define the value equal to the loading page size.
     itemCount: feedItems.length + FEED_ITEM_LOADING_PLACEHOLDER_COUNT
   })